In this tutorial you will learn how to:

 The MCalibration software is typically using a node-locked license, and the PolyUMod library is typically using a floating license.
 The following sections will show two easy ways to determine what license types are used and when the license expires.

-On a Windows computer the license files are typically located in the folder: C:\Program Files\Veryst Engineering\License\
+On a Windows computer the MCalibration license file is typically located here:

-On a Linux computer the file files are typically located in the folder:
+On a Linux computer the MCalibration license file is typically located here:

-uncounted shows that it is a node-locked license.
-The license expiration date is listed just before the word
+uncounted then it is a node-locked license, and the license expiration data is listed just before the word

 Note that even though the license files are text files, there very few parts of the license files that can be modified by a user without invalidating the file.